 Once cool, take a paring knife and gently cut and remove the 1-inch circle from each cup.
 You’ll be left with a hole for filling with chicken salad.

-Chicken salad with Greek yogurt
+How to make chicken salad with Greek yogurt

 This chicken salad recipe has grapes, walnuts, and red onion.
 I love the sweetness from the grapes, the crunch from the walnuts, and the bite from the onion.